 Under federal and state law, an AFO is defined as a livestock facility that raises animals in confinement for 45 days or more during a 12-month period, and does not grow crops or other vegetation during the normal growing season on more than 50% of the facility.
-The 45 days of animal confinement do not have to be consecutive, and the 12-month growing period need not correspond to the calendar year.
-In addition, the existence of crop growth is evaluated during the season when the animals are confined.
-For example, a facility that operates as a winter feedlot, which then grows crops during the summer months when animals aren't confined, would still be considered an AFO because crops or vegetation are not present when animals are in confinement.
+The 45 days of animal confinement do not have to be consecutive, and the 12-month growing period need not correspond to the calendar year.1 In addition, the existence of crop growth is evaluated during the season when the animals are confined.
+For example, a winter feedlot that grows crops only during the summer months when animals aren't confined, would still be considered an AFO because crops are not present when animals are in confinement.
 The number of animals confined is irrelevant to the question of whether a facility is an AFO and, with few exceptions, AFOs are not subject to environmental regulations.